jplindstrom/p5-autobox-Transform/README.md

 Call the $accessor on each object in the list, or get the hash key value on each hashref in the list.
 Return list of items wich have a unique set of return values.
+The order is preserved.
+On duplicates, keep the first occurrence.

 Examples: